rogerbinns/apsw/doc/benchmarking.rst

       In theory all the tests above should run in almost identical time as well as when using the SQLite command line shell.
-This tool shows you what happens in practise.
+This tool shows you what happens in practice.